The Langley Advance Times is pleased to introduce this new weekly feature, called “At Your Service.”

 It’s another forum in which to put questions to our local politicians about key issues facing our community and its residents.

-Alternating between elected groups each week, we began with Langley City council, and are rotating through Langley Township council, Langley school board, now Langley MLAs, and then MPs – before starting at the top of the list again.
+Alternating between elected groups each week, we will rotate through Langley City and Langley Township council, Langley school board, Langley MLAs, and Langley MPs – before starting at the top of the list again.

 The answers provided will be published in their entirety online each Sunday.

-In addition to questions presented by Advance Times staff, we are also open to suggested questions from the public on topics that are of concern to them, Hooper said.
+In addition to questions presented by Advance Times staff, we are also open to suggested questions from the public on topics that are of concern to them, editor Roxanne Hooper said.

 Elected officials have been advised that we reserve the right to edit their submissions for brevity, legality, and clarity.
 If a politician’s answer is not included, it could be by error, but is more likely a failure on their part to meet the deadline.